Remembering Vinny Maa

 Vinny Maa completed her medical degree at Jabalpur (in Madhya Pradesh) in the year 1963.
 She finished her post-graduation in Delhi and later went to USA for higher studies and practiced there.
 She retired from medical profession and returned to India in 1994 and stayed in Shirdi until her samadhi in 2022.

 Vinny maa did extensive research on Baba’s life and teachings and has authored the following books.
-It is worth noting that she humbly described herself as merely the compiler of the books, not their author, reflecting her modesty:
+It is worth noting that she humbly described herself as merely the compiler of the books, not it’s author, reflecting her modesty and dedication to Baba’s service:

 1. Amrosia in Shirdi – part I – published in 2000